sh3rqxs/plant-buddy/tutorial.md

   <img alt="CSS" src="tutorial-images/CSS.png" width="600">
 </div>

-Now, let's bring our plant buddy to life with JavaScript! (˶ˆᗜˆ˵)
+Now, let's bring our plant buddy to life with JavaScript! ✨

 ### JavaScript
 We've reached the last part of the tutorial!
 With JavaScript, we're going to make the app functional.
 We'll start with the title bar buttons, then move to the water meter mechanic that keeps your plant alive.